“My art occurs at the juncture between Nature and Culture.”

 Each of Erskine’s light art installations grows organically from the Solar, cultural and architectural context of its Place.
-All of Erskine’s site specific environmental installations are powered by hundreds, or even thousands of watts of renewable energy.
+All of Erskine’s site specific environmental art installations are powered by hundreds, or even thousands of watts of renewable solar energy.
 S.O.S.
 Rome employed a 10′ x 10′ heliostat solar tracking mirror that reflected up to 8,000 watts of Sunlight into darkened rooms of the ancient Roman Forum.
-Solar panels provided all of the electricity for the sound, the motorized laser cut prisms and the solar tracking technologies for this green art installation.
-And in 2000, the seventy two, roof mounted laser cut prisms of Erskine’s solar art installation CROMOS, in Milan’s Central Station, refracted up to 90,000 watts of solar spectrum light onto platforms and trains, creating moving rainbow beams 80 feet long and 150 feet wide.
-Quite possibly the world’s largest indoor rainbow.
-Experiencing an Erskine Solar Art installation is like walking into our Solar Future – today.
+Solar photo voltaic panels provided all of the electricity for the sound, the motorized laser-cut prisms, and the solar tracking technologies of these “green” art installations.
+And in 2000, the seventy two, roof mounted laser-cut prisms of Erskine’s solar spectrum installation, CROMOS, in Milan Italy’s Central Railway Station, refracted up to 90,000 watts of solar spectrum light onto platforms and trains, creating moving rainbow beams 80 feet long and 150 feet wide.
+Quite possibly the world’s largest indoor solar spectrum beams.
+Experiencing an Erskine Solar light art installation is like walking into our Solar Future – today.

 After Erskine graduated from Yale in 1963 with a bachelors degree in Political Science, he traveled to India on a Fulbright Fellowship.
-Fresh from completing two Graduate School studio art courses his senior year, he became enthralled with the play of light on the sensual relief surfaces of classical Indian temple sculpture.
+Fresh from completing two Yale Graduate School studio art courses his senior year, he became enthralled with the play of light on the sensual relief surfaces of classical Indian temple sculpture.
 That formal vocabulary continues to influence Erskine’s work today.
 In the 1960’s and ’70’s his wood and fiberglass sculptures were shown in American galleries and museums, including New York’s Whitney Museum Sculpture Biennials.
 Later in the 1970’s, Erskine’s work moved from sculpture in the round, to subtle low relief, monochrome fiberglass wall panels, and works incorporating 23 karat gold leaf.
 Throughout the 1980’s, Erskine focused on Light and Space installations illuminated by combining Solar and electric light.
 Then everything changed.
-He saw a giant rainbow beam on the wall of the Exploratorium in San Francisco – and had to make art out of it.
+He saw a giant solar spectrum beam on the wall of the Exploratorium Museum in San Francisco – and knew he would teach himself how to make art out of refracted Sunlight.

 Rainbows to Nature

-“In the beginning of the Solar Spectrum artwork in the eighties, I could only figure out how to paint with Nature in the darkened spaces of my studio, or in a darkened museum.
-Since then I’ve been evolving ways to work with Sunlight in the broader environment.
+“In the beginning of my Solar Spectrum installations of the eighties, I could only figure out how to paint with Nature in the darkened spaces of my studio, or in a darkened museum gallery.
+Since then, I’ve evolved ways to work with Sunlight in the broader, built environment.
 Now my canvas stretches to the bright interior spaces of hospitals, libraries and railway stations – and even to gardens and parks.